Humidity issues

 3. Spore penetration and infection of the plant tissue.

 To prevent disease outbreaks development of the spores must be stopped.
 Spore vitality is 100% at sporulation and decreases with time and external circumstances (desiccation and low RH).
 The spores contain only a little water and need to absorb it from the environment.
-Germination is done under high moisture conditions in a water film on the leaves or at high air RH.
+Germination happens under high moisture conditions in a water film on the leaves or at high air RH.

 (From Körner, O., Holst, N. and Visser, P. de, 2014, A Model-Based Decision Support Tool for Grey Mould Prediction, Acta Horticulturae, 1037, 569-574)